-The city of Lagos itself stretches alongside the lagoon for more than 30 km, from the harbour to the northern suburbs.
-Near to the harbour is a large tract of wetlands where you can find the Lekki Conservation Centre.
-Visit the centre to see some of the exotic wildlife that inhabits the lagoon including crocodiles, monkeys and hundreds of species of birds.
+Discover the wilderness of LagosLagos Lagoon is connected to the Lekki Lagoon, which takes its name from the Portuguese word ‘lekki’ meaning lake, by a channel that passes the town of Epe.
+The lagoon then joins the Atlantic Ocean at the city harbor.
+The city of Lagos itself stretches alongside the water for more than 30 kilometers, from the harbor to the northern suburbs.
+Near the harbor is a large tract of wetlands where you can find the Lekki Conservation Center.
+If you visit the center, you will discover the exotic wildlife that inhabits the area, in and around the lagoon, including crocodiles, monkeys, and hundreds of various bird species.